 At some point during the middle of April, Spring Chinook will turn the corner in Milwaukie and we’ll find ourselves fishing from Lake Oswego to Oregon City.
 The change in location is probably inspired a bit by time of year and mostly by water temperature.
 As temperatures rise, Springers will draw closer to the falls in Oregon City.
 This area is known for its egg bite, but we’ll also fish prawns and plugs as well.

 How long the run lasts is largely dependent on how slowly or quickly water temperatures rise.
 On some years we’ll clobber the Salmon well into June and on other years fishing winds up in May.
 Regardless, this is a very popular fishery and one that I’ve had clients returning to for many years.

 For Willamette River Spring Chinook Salmon Fishing, I offer both day and evening trips for my clients.
 Day trips start between 6 and 7 in the morning and run until 2-3pm.
 Evening trips start between 2:30-3:30pm and run four hours.

 To those that live in the Portland/Metro area and Salem, this is a great fishery, close to home.
 For those coming in from out of town, you might want to check out my Willamette River Fishing: Places to Stay page.

-For more information or to book a trip, call me at 971.401.0521 or email me for more information.
+For more information or to book a trip, call me or contact me.